clibs/bytes/Readme.md

 # bytes

-  Convert bytelength to a human-readable string and vice versa.
+  Convert bytelength strings such as "5kb" to a `long long` and vice versa.

 ## Installation